 It’s the specifics that get swapped about.

-At Video Arts, we’ve spent more than 40 years developing innovative ways to deliver effective workplace learning programmes.
-Here, we are going to look at what’s changed, what’s stayed the same, and what an effective L&D strategy looks like in 2021.
+At Video Arts, we’ve spent nearly 50 years developing innovative ways to deliver effective workplace learning programmes.
+Here, we are going to look at what’s changed, what’s stayed the same, and what an effective L&D strategy looks like in 2022 and beyond.

 Learning is more important than ever

 Learning can improve staff retention, reduce complaints, upgrade digital skills and drive commercial success.
 A third of organisations are expanding their L&D budget this year, and 57% will spend more on online resources.
 But that comes with the expectation to demonstrate ROI.
 In the current economy, it’s important that learning aligns with business priorities.

 94% of L&D professionals report updating their strategy in response to 2020.
-But 2021 isn’t about reinventing the wheel.
+But looking ahead isn’t about reinventing the wheel.
 If you have an LMS or LXP (more on acronyms later), you’ve got the groundwork in place.
 It’s a matter of putting the piece in the right order.
 Let’s start learning.

 Step 1: Put engagement first